-At Clapgate Primary School, our early reading journey begins in Nursery where children share daily stories with adults and have access to a wide range of stories they can read comfortably in our welcoming and cosy reading area.
-In Nursery, we hope for the children to develop a love of reading and be motivated to read, however, for children to learn to read, they first need to develop a foundation of pre-reading skills.
-This includes communication and language, an understanding that print carries meaning and phonological awareness.
+At Clapgate Primary School, our early reading journey begins in Nursery, where children share daily stories with adults and have access to a wide range of stories they can read comfortably in our welcoming and cosy reading area.
+In Nursery, we hope for the children to develop a love of reading and be motivated to read.
+However, for children to learn to read, they first need to develop a foundation of pre-reading skills.
+This includes communication and language, an understanding that print carries meaning, and phonological awareness.

 The children are involved in one to two adult-directed phonics sessions each week.
 During these sessions, the children develop their phonological awareness by discriminating between general sounds in the environment.
-This encourages the children to develop their listening skills so they can compare the different sounds they hear.
+This encourages the children to develop their listening skills so that they can compare the different sounds they hear.
 We will do this by going on listening walks, using everyday objects to make sounds, and using recorded sounds for the children to listen to.
-We use instruments for the children to replicate different sounds they hear, which will develop their ability to listen for different letter sounds when they begin to read.
-We also use our bodies as an instrument to teach the children about sound and rhythm, for example singing songs like 'If you're happy and you know it' and tapping our knees, clapping our hands or stamping our feet.
-We also use our speech to develop rhythm and rhyme, breaking words down into syllables and reading rhyming stories.
-Although the children will have direct teaching sessions to develop their phonological awareness, it will also be incorporated into their play and their everyday routine and environment.
+We use instruments for the children to replicate different sounds they hear, which will develop their ability to listen to different letter sounds when they begin to read.
+We also use our bodies as instruments to teach the children about sound and rhythm, for example, singing songs like 'If You're Happy and You Know It' and tapping our knees, clapping our hands or stamping our feet.
+We also use our speech to develop rhythm and rhyme, breaking words into syllables and reading rhyming stories.
+Although the children will have direct teaching sessions to develop their phonological awareness, it will also be incorporated into their play, everyday routine, and environment.